zengkaipeng/CS382_Project1/readme.md

 ## README

+This project is about the smoothing algorithm of n-gram language model.

 Two algorithms are implemented in this project: Add k and Hierarchical Interpolation

 - For Add k, you don't need a valid set to train the model